sat-group/ruben/content/home/about.md

 from the University of Lisbon, Portugal in 2013.
 His research aims to improve constraint solvers and broaden their applicability in program analysis, synthesis, and security.
-Dr. Martins has developed several award winning solvers and has consistently improved the state-of-the-art in Maximum Satisfiability (MaxSAT) solving.
+Dr. Martins has developed several award winning solvers and has consistently improved the state-of-the-art in MaxSAT solving.
 He is currently the main developer of Open-WBO: an open source MaxSAT solver that won several awards in the MaxSAT competitions.